Piranha91/NPC-Plugin-Chooser/README.md

 #### Find Extra Textures In Nifs
 Only relevant if **Copy Extra Assets** is checked.
 In some mods, the plugin does not reference all of the textures used by the NPC - instead, some textures can only be found by looking into the .nif files.
 If checked, the patcher will look into the NPC's referenced .nif files (including the FaceGen Nif) and and forward the additional textures that it finds if they exist within the NPC's mod folder.
 Some appearance mods work this way (for example Bijin and Pandorable) while others such as the Northbourne series do not.
 It is recommended to leave this setting enabled, but due to the extra patching time required it has been made accessible per-plugin so that it can be skipped for mods known not to require it.

+#### Add to merge.json
+If checked, the patcher will generate a `merge\merge.json` file containing this **Plugin**.
+This file can be read by [Merge Plugins Hide](https://github.com/deorder/mo2-plugins/releases) to quickly hide or unhide all **Plugin**s forwarded into the generated appearance patch.
+This setting is ignored for base game and official DLC plugins.

 ## FAQ
 **Why doesn't the .exe file have a UI like the Synthesis patcher?
 Why do I need to copy settings between them?**